Jean-Pierre Lacombe-Saint-Michel: Consulate and Empire

 From 1800 to 1805 Napoleon placed him in charge of artillery for the Army of Italy.
-He was made Grand Officer of the Légion d’honneur on 27 July 1808.
+He was made Grand Officer of the Legion of Honour on 27 July 1808.
 He saw further action in Hannover and Catalonia, where he commanded the 10th division before being appointed governor of Barcelona in 1810.
 During his brief term of office he established a Commission for the Arts and Sciences to assemble a library of all the collections from religious houses that had been suppressed.
-In August 1810 poor health ended his career, after seventeen campaigns, and he was replaced as governor by Maurice Matthieu.
+In August 1810 poor health ended his career, after seventeen campaigns, and he was replaced as governor by David-Maurice-Joseph Mathieu de La Redorte.